swcarpentry/python-novice-gapminder/index.md

         *   will accept data analysis as an authentic task
         *   And are unlikely to have encountered Pandas, so they'll still get something useful out of the lesson
+*   Exercises will mostly *not* be "write this code from scratch"
+    *   Want lots of short exercises that can reliably be finished in allotted time
+    *   So use MCQs, fill-in-the-blanks, Parsons Problems, "tweak this code", etc.
+*   Lesson materials
+    *   Notes for instructors and self-study will be written in Markdown
+        *   We've tried writing/maintaining lessons as Notebooks...
+    *   Learners will be provided with one Notebook per episode containing exercises
 *   See also:
     *   http://nsoontie.github.io/2015-03-05-ubc/novice/python/Pandas-Lesson.html